laurent-greyling/MyBot/README.md

 ##Getting Started

-To get started with the bot framework download and install the [Bot Application template](http://aka.ms/bf-bc-vstemplate)
+To get started with the bot framework download and install the [Bot Application template](http://aka.ms/bf-bc-vstemplate) and save the zip file to your Visual Studio templates directory which is traditionally in "%USERPROFILE%\Documents\Visual Studio <year>\Templates\ProjectTemplates\Visual C#\"

 [Getting started](https://docs.botframework.com/en-us/csharp/builder/sdkreference/)